 Jana is a highly sought-after keynote speaker at international conferences on this topic.

-Is assistant professor at the University of Groningen, Department of Orthopedagogy: Behaviour, upbringing and children's rights.
+Is assistant professor at the University of Groningen, Department of Orthopedagogy: Child and Family Welfare.

 His research focuses on the care for families experiencing complex and multiple problems.
 In his PhD research - Taking Care Together: a dual key worker approach for families experiencing complex and multiple problems (May 2022) - he investigated the effectiveness of the simultaneously provided child-orientated care and family-oriented care (10 voor Toekomst) in families with complex and multiple problems.